 Another reason to trim Baptisia is to remove the seed heads.
 These are actually quite ornamental but the spent flowers and seed heads may pose a visual distraction so they can be snipped off.

 The third reason for cutting back Baptisia is to force young plants to produce fuller bushes.
 Light trimming will cause the plant to produce a flush of growth that is closer to the stems.

 The optimum time for cutting back Baptisia and most other perennials is in late winter.
 This is because the old stems and foliage act as protection for the plant, making a canopy over the tender root zone.

 Gardeners who hate to look at spent plants in their garden can certainly trim the plant back in fall when all the leaves have dropped.
 This will indicate that the plant has entered dormancy and it will not suffer from having most of its stems removed.

 In cooler climates, pile the leaves around the stems and let the plant persist until spring.
 The leaves caught in the stems will serve as a blanket for the roots.
-Prune away the old growth in late winter to spring.
-You can also choose to do nothing but the old growth will detract from the new leaves and stems to some degree.
+Prune away the old growth from late winter to spring.
+You can also choose to do nothing, but the old growth will detract from the new leaves and stems to some degree.

 How to Prune Baptisia

 Use sharp, clean pruning shears and loppers any time you cut plant material.
 This encourages clean cuts and minimizes the transfer of plant disease.
 Cut at a slight angle just barely above new bud nodes.
 The angle should slant downward to force any moisture off the cut surface and away from the woody plant material.

 Baptisia can simply be trimmed to take off the old flowers and seedpods or you can take it nearly to the ground.
 For rejuvenation false indigo pruning, cut the plant to within 6 inches (15 cm.) of the ground in late winter to early spring.
 The plant will quickly grow to surpass its former height.